 I say this because angels are never mentioned as female, however some of the descendants of the Nephilim are throughout mythology, as were some of the Greek gods.
 Therefore, if accurate [which is not definite] The Epic of Gilgamesh might not be referring to the angels now imprisoned in the Abyss, but their offspring spawned from women upon the Earth.

-This is not as crazy as it might seem, because if you put it all together, their angelic parents whom Enoch tells us ‘loved their children’, having been warned of the Flood and their impending doom, could have easily have taught their children how to escape the Earth before being cast into the Abyss, being privy to not only high technologies but powers unknown even to us today.
+This is not as crazy as it might seem, because if you put it all together, their angelic parents whom Enoch tells us ‘loved their children’, having been warned of the Flood and their impending doom, could easily have taught their children how to escape the Earth before being cast into the Abyss, they being privy not only to high technologies but powers unknown even to us today.
 If this is true, it would make a whole lot of sense of...

 There were giants [their giant offspring] in the earth in those days; and also after that, when the sons of God [angels] came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown.